KeyboardKit/KeyboardKit/README.md

 * `KeyboardPro` uses KeyboardKit Pro and a `SystemKeyboard` with 60+ locales, autocomplete, etc.
 * `KeyboardTextInput` uses KeyboardKit Pro and lets you test using text input within the keyboard.

-Just open and run the demo app in the `Demo` folder, then enable the keyboards you want under System Settings.
+Just open and run the demo app in the `Demo` folder, then enable the keyboards under System Settings.

 Note that you need to enable full access for some features, like haptic feedback.

-## Support
+## Support this project

 KeyboardKit is open-source and completely free, but you can sponsor this project on [GitHub Sponsors][Sponsors], upgrade to [KeyboardKit Pro][Pro] or [get in touch][Email] for freelance work, paid support etc.